-We are located on Thousand Island Lake on the Cisco Chain in Watersmeet
+We are located on Thousand Island Lake on the awesome Cisco Chain in Watersmeet

 in Michigan’s fantastic U. P. just four miles north of Wisconsin!

 The peace and tranquility of this beautiful area will leave you feeling relaxed and happy.
 We invite you to enjoy our beautiful woods and waters, incredible wildlife and waterfalls, the soaring eagles and cries of the incredible loons, the clearest starry nights, the most sparkly pristine snow-covered virgin forests, and the solitude of this truly blessed area.
 Come and enjoy it with your family and friends and take home some wonderful memories!